wilsonify/ThoughtfulMachineLearning/tml/c11_concluding/readme.md

     MRMR is suitable for high-dimensional datasets with many features, where selecting the most relevant features can improve computational efficiency and reduce the risk of overfitting.

 Overall, MRMR feature selection is a powerful technique for identifying informative features and improving the performance of machine learning models by focusing on the most relevant and least redundant subset of features.

+Design Observations

+Keep models and assets separate: models are global, assets are specific.

+Consider model versioning: don’t overwrite; always create new versions.

+Add scheduling layer for twice-daily runs: either an external orchestrator (Airflow, Dagster) or an API-backed schedule table.

+Include a leaderboard endpoint if model selection is competitive.

+How This Fits Into the Big Picture

+CRUD + compare: covers model lifecycle.

+Screen, characterize, optimize: cover model improvement and selection stages.

+Predict/score on assets: connects the models to their actual use case (your twice-daily runs).

+Together, this design gives you:

+A management plane (create/read/update/compare/screen/characterize/optimize)

+A serving plane (/assets/{id}/predict, /assets/{id}/score)